Landscape Architecture and Landscape Planning

 The Landscape Architecture and Landscape Planning degree program combines art and science, i.e. social, cultural, natural and engineering sciences.
 You will be able to develop your artistic creativity and conduct scientific research.
 You will examine and design landscapes, whether they are nature reserves, city parks or squares, gardens, energy parks, or brownfield sites.
 Your goal is to improve the quality of life for people and nature.
 This requires sociological knowledge, social commitment and artistic intuition.
 Planning and designing landscapes also requires knowledge of the physical conditions of the environment – ecology, geology, climatology, soil and vegetation science.
 You will cooperate with a team on a variety of project work and with little lecture-style teaching, and during your obligatory semester abroad you will learn that your work is also relevant internationally.

 The main focus of landscape architecture is on creative and scientific fields of design, closely related to urban planning and architecture.
-Within this focus, the ecological and scientific planning aspects are in the foreground.
+Within the focus of landscape planning, the ecological and scientific planning aspects are in the foreground.
 The Bachelor's program is interdisciplinary and combines both disciplines.
-After a two-semester orientation phase during the study program, you can freely choose your specialization.
+In the four-semester basic studies, the stay abroad and the three-semester main studies including your final thesis, you can choose relatively freely between the specializations or follow one specialization completely.

 Graduates in Landscape Planning and Landscape Architecture are in great demand.
 "Landscape architect" is a protected professional title in Germany, secured by the federal states’ Chamber of Architects and the laws of the Building Chamber.
-With the additional proof of professional experience, you are entitled to be included in the lists of the Chambers of Architects or planner lists after graduation.
+With the additional proof of professional experience, you are already entitled to enter the lists of the Chambers of Architects or Planners after completing your Bachelor´s degree.

 On the job market, you can aim for independent landscape architecture and planning offices as well as building and environmental administrations.
 Do you prefer to prepare ecological reports or to work in governmental and non-governmental nature conservation?
 How about environmental education, journalism, real estate, or project development?
 You are well prepared for these activities as well with the Bachelor's program in Landscape Architecture and Landscape Planning.